 Author: Tracy Morley, SPHR, Legal Editor

-Updated to reflect proposed rules regarding the San Francisco Paid Parental Leave Ordinance.
+Updated to incorporate the San Francisco Paid Parental Leave Ordinance with final administrative rules, effective January 1, 2017.

 Updated to reflect the forthcoming paid family leave requirements.